-However, the Court of Appeals took a different position.
-In Washington Teachers' Union, the District of Columbia Public Schools ("DCPS") conducted a 2004 RIF "to ensure balanced budgets, rather than deficits in Fiscal Years 2004 and 2005."
-The Court of Appeals found that the 2004 RIF conducted for budgetary reasons, triggered the Abolishment Act ("the Act") instead of "the regular RIF procedures found in D.C.
-Code § 1-624.02."
-The Court stated that the "ordinary and plain meaning of the words used in § 1-624.08(c) appears to leave no doubt about the inapplicability of § 1-624.02 to the 2004 RIF."
+balanced budgets, rather than deficits in Fiscal Years 2004 and 2005."6 The Court of Appeals found that the 2004 RIF conducted for budgetary reasons, triggered the Abolishment Act ("the Act") instead of "the regular RIF procedures found in D.C.
+Code § 1-624.02."7 The Court stated that the "ordinary and plain meaning of the words used in § 1-624.08(c) appears to leave no doubt about the inapplicability of § 1-624.02 to the 2004 RIF."8

 The Abolishment Act applies to positions abolished for fiscal year 2000 and subsequent fiscal years (emphasis added).
-The legislation pertaining to the Act was enacted specifically for the purpose of addressing budgetary issues resulting in a RIF.
-The Act provides that, "notwithstanding any rights or procedures established by any other provision of this subchapter," which indicates that it supersedes any other RIF regulations.
-The use of the term 'notwithstanding' carries special significance in statutes and is used to "override conflicting provisions of any other section."
-Further, "it is well established that the use of such a 'notwithstanding clause' clearly signals the drafter's intention that the provisions of the 'notwithstanding' section override conflicting provisions of any other sections."
+The legislation pertaining to the Act was enacted specifically for the purpose of addressing budgetary issues resulting in a RIF.9 The Act provides that, "notwithstanding any rights or procedures established by any other provision of this subchapter," which indicates that it supersedes any other RIF regulations.
+The use of the term 'notwithstanding' carries special significance in statutes and is used to "override conflicting provisions of any other section."10 Further, "it is well established that the use of such a 'notwithstanding' section override conflicting provisions of any other section override conflicting provisions of any other section."10

-The Abolishment Act was enacted after § 1-624.02, and thus, is a more streamlined statute for use during times of fiscal emergency.
-Moreover, the persuasive language of § 1-624.08, including the term 'notwithstanding', suggests that this is the more applicable statutory provision in order to conduct RIFs resulting from budgetary constraints.
+The Abolishment Act was enacted after § 1-624.02, and thus, is a more streamlined statute for use during times of fiscal emergency.12 Moreover, the persuasive language of § 1-624.08, including the term 'notwithstanding', suggests that this is the more applicable statutory provision in order to conduct RIFs resulting from budgetary constraints.
 Accordingly, I am primarily guided by § 1-624.08 for RIFs authorized due to budgetary restrictions.
 Under this section, I find that an employee whose position was terminated may only contest before this Office:

-- 1. That she did not receive written notice thirty (30) days prior to the effective date of her separation from service; and/or - 2.
-That she was not afforded one round of lateral competition within her competitive level.
+- 1. That he/she did not receive written notice thirty (30) days prior to the effective date of their separation from service; and/or - 2.
+That he/she was not afforded one round of lateral competition within their competitive level.